teambit/bit/docs/advanced.md

 The JS Docs get discovered by a Regex pattern, and parsing the docs is done by [Doctrine](https://github.com/eslint/doctrine).

-An alternative for using a Regex that had been taken into account was parsing the implementation file, extracting the AST and finding the docs.
-While this method has some advantages, it requires special care for TypeScript, Flow and any other language/tool that needs compilation.

 # advanced testing

 working on it ...